Making Events Accessible:

 Pause between topics.
 When you ask if anyone has questions, some people with cognitive disabilities will need extra time to form their thoughts into words.

 Be visible and in good light when you talk, so participants can see your face.
-This helps some people hear and understand better.
-Be careful not to face away from the audience to read projected material, particularly if you don’t have a microphone.
+This helps some people hear and understand better, including many who are hard of hearing or have difficulty understanding accents.
+Be careful not to face away from your webcam or the audience to read projected material.

-For example, if the audience doesn’t have a microphone, repeat their questions and comments into your microphone before replying.
+For example, if someone puts a question in remote chat or someone in-person doesn’t have a microphone, repeat their questions and comments into your microphone before replying.

 Details on how to make material that you give to participants accessible is beyond the scope of this document.